-- To preserve and enhance the low scale, low density, vegetated character of the settlements of Aireys Inlet, Fairhaven and Moggs Creek. - To ensure that applications for more than one dwelling can be subdivided in accordance with the subdivision requirements of the DDO10Schedule 10 to the Design and Development Overlay (Clause 43.02). - To ensure that development presents an inconspicuous profile against the landscape setting, allowing the landscape to remain the key feature of the settlements, particularly where the vegetation canopy height is low and/or a site is prominently located. - To ensure that buildings are sited and designed to avoid protruding over or above ridgelines or form a silhouette against the sky when viewed from the Great Ocean Road or any other significant viewing point, including the lighthouse, Eagle Rock Bluff and Painkalac estuary and valley. - To require adequate setbacks from boundaries to retain space around buildings and to provide sufficient room for landscaping to the front and side of a development so it appears to be 'nestled in the trees'. - To encourage building design that respects and contributes to the low scale coastal character and environmental and landscape values of the settlements, with an emphasis on small footprints, large setbacks, a coastal design and avoidance of visual bulk. - To ensure that buildings are sited and designed to avoid and/or minimise removal of native vegetation and to retain a sense of space around buildings. - To provide sufficient land, free of buildings and hard surfaces, in order to sustain vegetative screening that better integrates built form within the landscape. - To achieve a reasonable sharing of views of significant landscape features, including views of the ocean and coastal shoreline, the Split Point Lighthouse, the Painkalac valley and natural bushland in the hinterland. - To safeguard the landscape values of the lighthouse when viewed from beyond the site; and ensure that development does not dominate or compete with the prominence of the lighthouse within the immediate landscape.
+- To preserve and enhance the low scale, low density, vegetated character of the settlements of Aireys Inlet, Fairhaven and Moggs Creek. - To ensure that applications for more than one dwelling can be subdivided in accordance with the subdivision requirements of Schedule 10 to the Design and Development Overlay (Clause 43.02). - To ensure that development presents an inconspicuous profile against the landscape setting, allowing the landscape to remain the key feature of the settlements, particularly where the vegetation canopy height is low and/or a site is prominently located. - To ensure that buildings are sited and designed to avoid protruding over or above ridgelines or form a silhouette against the sky when viewed from the Great Ocean Road or any other significant viewing point, including the lighthouse, Eagle Rock Bluff and Painkalac estuary and valley. - To encourage building design that respects and contributes to the low scale coastal character and environmental and landscape values of the settlements, with an emphasis on small footprints, large setbacks, a coastal design and avoidance of visual bulk. - To retain adequate space around buildings to provide sufficient room for the retention and/or re-establishment of native vegetation to assist in integrating built form with the landscape. - To ensure that buildings are sited and designed to avoid and/or minimise removal of native vegetation and to retain a sense of space around buildings. - To achieve a reasonable sharing of views of significant landscape features, including views of the ocean and coastal shoreline, the Split Point Lighthouse, the Painkalac valley and natural bushland in the hinterland. - To safeguard the landscape values of the lighthouse when viewed from beyond the site and ensure that development does not dominate or compete with the prominence of the lighthouse within the immediate landscape. - To protect the visual amenity of the mouth of the Painkalac Creek and retain the established single storey character.

-- To protect the visual amenity of the mouth of the Painkalac Creek and retain the established single storey character. - To encourage buildings that relate to, and blend with, the natural surroundings through the use of natural, lightweight materials, with colour schemes that are warm, natural and earthy and roofs that are clad in a non-reflective material and colour. - To encourage roofs that are clad in a non reflective material and colour. - To discourage solid fencing. - To discourage the establishment of recreational structures such as tennis courts and swimming pools that prevent long term enhancement of the vegetation cover and the illumination of existing structures. - To encourage streets and accessways and other infrastructure that have an informal, non-suburban, vegetated appearance, with minimal artificial lighting.
+- To encourage buildings that relate to, and blend with, the natural surroundings through the use of natural, lightweight materials, with colour schemes that are warm, natural and earthy and roofs that are clad in a non-reflective material and colour. - To discourage the establishment of recreational structures such as tennis courts and swimming pools that prevent long term enhancement of the vegetation cover and the illumination of existing structures. - To encourage accessways and other infrastructure that have an informal, non-suburban, vegetated appearance, with minimal artificial lighting.